 This guide explains what happens at each stage of gum disease, what the clinical evidence tells us, and why early action consistently leads to better outcomes.

-Stage One: Gingivitis
+Stage One: Gingivitis (first weeks to first month untreated)

 Gum disease begins with bacterial plaque building up along the gum line.
 When plaque is not removed thoroughly through brushing and flossing, the body responds with inflammation.
 This is gingivitis.